MicrosoftDocs/windows-iotcore-docs/windows-iotcore/tutorials/quickstarter/DeviceSetup.md

 2. Find your unconfigured board from the list.
 Its name will begin with "AJ_"... (e.g. AJ_58EA6C68).
 If you don't see your board appear after a few minutes, try rebooting your board.
 3. Click on *Configure Device* and enter your network credentials.
 This will connect your board to the network.

+> [!NOTE]
+> Wifi on your computer will need to be turned on in order to find other networks.

 ### Connecting to Windows Device Portal

 Use the [Windows Device Portal](../../manage-your-device/DevicePortal.md) to connect your device through a web browser.
 The device portal makes valuable configuration and device management capabilities available.